 So, even if it's not for you, make sure that you're sharing this with people who need it.
 Because a lot of people really do feel kind of helpless.
 Like from a peer colleague perspective, they don't know what to do to help, and this is going to be really very interesting.

-Even just like toss it like, “Hey, I listen to this episode …” like we have to be nuanced in how we suggest things.
+Even just toss it like, “Hey, I listen to this episode …” like we have to be nuanced in how we suggest things.

 Jimmy Turner: And that's the funny thing about any of this stuff.
 And I know you experience it in your niche, but unless people want the help, nothing will change.